wp958/julian-wang/README.md

 - 🌱 During Week 1-2, I am currently learning Python language and data structures, linear algebra, and calculus.
 - 🤔 I am also seeking partners interested in philosophy or teachers who can answer my study questions.
-- 💬 Ask me about ...
-(Plato's Theory of Forms, or why `git rebase` can be scary)
+- 💬 Ask me about Any of your thoughts on philosophy, life, society, the world, and any questions are of great value
 - 📫 How to reach me: 2903847966@qq.com
 - ⚡ Fun fact: diachronic studies of Marxist theory, and the performance of large language models in addressing logical fallacies